uchida/scipy-lecture-notes/intro/language/control_flow.rst

 ..
     * `a is b`

-      Tests identity: both objects are the same
+      Tests identity: both objects are the same object

 ..   .. sourcecode:: ipython